naccdata/nacc-flywheel/docs/pull_metadata/index.md

 ## Environment

-This gear assumes it is running within the NACC admin group in Flywheel which is configured to provide AWS credentials for the gear bot user.
+This gear assumes it is running within the NACC admin group in Flywheel which is configured to provide environment variables for AWS credentials for the gear bot user:

-If running locally the following environment variables will need to be set `AWS_SECRET_ACCESS_KEY`, `AWS_ACCESS_KEY_ID`, `AWS_DEFAULT_REGION`

-Also, assumes the data has been placed in an S3 bucket.
+`AWS_SECRET_ACCESS_KEY`, `AWS_ACCESS_KEY_ID`, `AWS_DEFAULT_REGION`.

+You cannot replicate this environment for a local run without putting these values in the gear `manifest.json` and risk checking them into version control.
+So, please don't try -- instead use pytest to test non-gear aspects.

 ## Flywheel configuration